-Within the healthcare industry, Dr. Zabinski has worked on a variety of merger and monopolization cases involving payers, providers, and pharmacy benefit managers.
-His prior engagements include analysis of competition in other industries, including television broadcasting, mobile telecommunications, federal government contracting, and e-commerce.
+Within healthcare, Dr. Zabinski has worked on a variety of merger and monopolization matters involving payers, providers, and pharmacy benefit managers.
+His prior engagements in other industries include analysis of competition in television broadcasting, mobile telecommunications, federal government contracting, and e-commerce.
+He has supported both private parties and government agencies, including the Department of Justice, the Federal Trade Commission, and state attorneys general, in investigations and litigation.
+In addition, he has performed economic analysis informing client strategy and public policy decisions.

 Dr. Zabinski has conducted research in industrial organization, healthcare economics, and public policy.
-His writings have appeared in the American Journal of Health Economics, Antitrust Law Journal, and CPI Antitrust Chronicle and have been featured in the New York Times.
+His writings have appeared in the American Journal of Health Economics, Antitrust Law Journal, and CPI Antitrust Chronicle and have been featured by the New York Times.

 PhD, Economics, Northwestern University